semantalytics/alibaba/optimistic-sail/README.md

  at the time the update is executed, when using the OptimisticSail.
 When read snapshot is disabled, OptimisticSail behaves just like the underlying store.

- When snapshot is enabled the SailConnection#commit() methods way throw a ConcurrencyException if the transaction read a state of the store, that was not present when the transaction started, which can lead to a phantom read.
+ When snapshot is enabled the SailConnection#commit() methods may throw a SailConflictException if the transaction read a state of the store, that was not present when the transaction started, which can lead to a phantom read.
 A phantom read is when two read operations in the same transaction observe different states of the store.

- When serializable is enabled a ConcurrencyException may also be thrown if the observed state of a transaction changes before it is committed, possibly leaving the state of the store inconsistent.
+ When serializable is enabled a SailConflictException may also be thrown if the observed state of a transaction changes before it is committed, possibly leaving the state of the store inconsistent.
 The observed state is any graph pattern read during the transaction.